nkeroy/NUS-Degree-in-Computational-Biology/README.md

 drop me an email and I will do my best to advise you.
 Alternatively, the best way is to consult the coordinators for the computationally biology course and they will do their best to help you.

+For now, this would be the end of my write-up.
+If I ever receive any questions or feedback, I may add in new content to make this a better guide.